2024 Oct 2/ Day 4: Rebuilding the Community of Haranglab and visiting the Maltese Charity Services, Beregovo

 One of the recurring discussions we have had throughout this trip is around the purpose of volunteering - why do we do it?
 Why do we feel compelled to help?
 What is more important - achieving a goal or just feeling good about doing something?
 Sometimes volunteering is tough.
 Sometimes it involves working in situations that are hard to improve, aiming for results that are hard to measure, and making progress that can feel invisible - a drop of water in a giant ocean.

-And sometimes volunteer work can give those that volunteer pure and simple joy while also achieving a tangible result.
+And sometimes, volunteer work can bring pure and simple joy to those who volunteer, while also achieving a tangible result.
 Today felt rewarding in a visceral sense because we could see the results of our labor appear before our eyes as we assembled dozens of Ikea chairs and tables to create a new community center.

 The work begins.